Culture

 Clara Emond

-Lawyer, cyclist – is there anything Clara can’t do?
-She had passed the bar exam and was just starting her career as a lawyer when she began to race bikes.
-This was during the pandemic so she was working remotely which she didn’t enjoy at all.
+In addition to being a pro bike racer, Clara is also a lawyer.
+She had passed the bar exam and was just starting her career in law when she began to race bikes.
+This was during the pandemic and Clara quickly discovered that working remotely wasn’t for her.
 When a continental team based in Canada invited Clara to race with them for the 2022 season, she didn’t hesitate.
 She turned pro the following year.

 But Clara isn’t finished with academia yet.
-She began a master’s degree in sports law at the same time she started racing.
+She is working towards completing her master’s degree.
 For Clara, both school and cycling offer an outlet from each other and she finds it energizing to have different areas of focus in her life.

 Kim Cadzow

-Kim came to cycling via triathlon, a sport she took up as a teenager.
+The kiwi came to cycling after a short stint in triathlon, a sport she took up as a teenager.
 When she grew tired of constant running injuries, she made the switch to cycling and has loved every minute of it.